antonskourides/lightenn/README.md

 `neuralnet.initialize()` method.

-Please note that the non-vectorized code is included for explanatory purposes only, and is not appropriate in training runs involving all but the very smallest of data-sets.
+Please note that the non-vectorized code is included for explanatory purposes only, and is not appropriate for training runs involving all but the very smallest of data-sets.

 ### The NeuralNet Class and Static Type-Checking